 This is an NHS programme to offer therapy for common mental health problems and is normally available free of charge without talking to your GP.

-The type of therapy you can receive depends on where you live and IAPT is not available in Wales.
+The type of therapy you can receive depends on where you live.

 Counselling from your employer